kohular/kohular/README.md

 ### Hi there 👋, I am Kohul Anandarajah
 #### Undergraduate
 I'm Kohul from Sri Lanka, and I am an undergraduate who is pursuing the field of Computer Science.
 I am interested in learning Artificial Intelligence by learning the fundamentals of algorithims and machine learning.
-I also am interested in learning new languages and frameworks such as react.
+I also am interested in learning new languages and frameworks.

 ## Skills
 ☕ Java